kiml42/SpaceCombatSimulation/README.md

 TODO:
     Priority:
-        Adjust balance for using FixedUpdate on time dependant scripts.
-            Fix rockets.
         Fighters - using engines as weapons/using guns/both.
         Some way for turrets to account for their own turn rates.
         Use torquers(including engines) to halt rotation (instead of relying on angular drag hack).